-For electrons, we develop a Figure-8 all electric ring design with beam energy below 1 MeV modulated in space of the orbit.
-At this low electron energy, Mott polarimetry is very optimal.
-Concept of small Figure-8 spin-transparent storage ring for electron EDM search and a preliminary optics design are presented in Section~\ref{sec:concept}.
-Section~\ref{sec:mott} describes a Mott polarimeter, part of the electron EDM ring, to be used to measure the accumulation of the vertical polarization.
-Summary of our theoretical considerations can be found in Appendix~\ref{app:theory} with more details to be published in future longer arXiv paper.
-Appendix~\ref{app:long-paper} lists the subjects to be covered in this future paper.
+For electrons, we develop a Figure-8 all-electric ring design with beam energy below 1 MeV modulated along the orbit.
+At this low electron energy, Mott polarimetry reaches its peak efficiency.
+The concept of a small Figure-8 spin-transparent storage ring for electron EDM search and its preliminary optics design are presented in Section~\ref{sec:concept}.
+Section~\ref{sec:mott} describes a Mott polarimeter, as part of the electron EDM ring, used to measure accumulation of the vertical polarization.
+Summary of our theoretical considerations can be found in Appendix~\ref{app:theory} with full details to be published in a future dedicated arXiv paper.
+Appendix~\ref{app:long-paper} lists the subjects to be covered in that future paper.

-Building up the design concept of EDM searches with polarized charged particle beams in storage rings enforces careful consideration of many long term issues of beam polarization stability and lifetime and formulation of related limitations to beam intensity and requirements on its quality.
-Other group of issues is associated with polarization control and measurement.
-Some of our preliminary estimations are discussed in this paper with more details to be presented in a future publication.
-We hope to be found assiduous in studying the experience and innovations accumulated by other research groups planning to measure EDM with storage rings~\cite{abusaif2019storage,doi:10.1063/1.4967465,PhysRevAccelBeams.22.034001}.
-We include this magnificent heritage as priceless fundament of our approach to the rings and polarimetry concepts.
-Advances of our approach are in the following, in our view (some of these will be presented in this paper, more details will be available in the future publication): \begin{enumerate} \item{} Low energy, small rings for electron, proton and deuteron EDM searches, \item{} Figure-8 configuration of a storage ring: chromatic spin tune, insensitive to the design beam emittances, \item{} Mott polarimetry for electrons, \item{} Low energy polarimetry for protons and deuterons, \item{} Effectiveness of the stochastic cooling thank to small orbit size, and \item{} As possible further going advancement, we will discuss ideas of implementing Spin Echo tricks as a way to reach a finest spin control in EDM searches with storage rings. \end{enumerate}
+The development of a concept for EDM search using a polarized charged particle beam stored in a ring requires a careful consideration of many issues associated with long-term beam polarization stability and lifetime.
+One must formulate relevant requirements on the beam intensity and quality.
+Other issues are associated with polarization control and measurement.
+Our preliminary estimates are provided below in the paper.
+We build on the experience and innovations accumulated by other research groups planning to measure EDM with storage rings~\cite{abusaif2019storage,doi:10.1063/1.4967465,PhysRevAccelBeams.22.034001}.
+The key features of our approach are discussed in the paper and can be summarized as follows: \begin{enumerate} \item{} electron, proton, and deuteron EDM search experiments can be done in small low-energy rings, \item{} the ST configuration of the storage ring makes the spin tune energy-independent and insensitive to the beam emittances, \item{} Mott polarimetry is efficient for electrons in the considered energy range, \item{} low energy polarimetry can be used for protons and deuterons, \item{} small orbit size allows for efficient stochastic cooling, and \item{} the Spin Echo approach may further advance the precision of spin control. \end{enumerate}